 #10: The Pegboard Pet Station That Finally Tamed My Leash Chaos (And Looks Good Doing It)

-You know that moment when you’re rushing out the door with your golden, and you’re digging through that pile of leashes by the door, and somehow every single one is tangled?
-Yeah.
-That used to be my whole life.
+You know that moment when you’re rushing out the door with your dog and you go digging in the pile of leashes by the door and for some reason every single leash is tangled together?
+Yeah, that used to be my life.

 Prep Time: 30 minutes | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Friendly